vitaliyshvarz/jest-coverage-guard/README.md

   16. gets current git.status Object
   17. gets all files that you have changed but not yet committed
   18. gets file URL's and then does everything from step 6 to 15

-### Why use this:

-You can use this to fail your CI pipeline when code coverage is not good enough.